picosh/docs/posts/pgs.md

 keywords: [pico, pgs]
 ---

-> NOTICE: This service is currently in **public beta**
+> NOTICE: This service is currently in **public beta**!
+What does public beta

-What does public beta mean?
-Users are able to freely use this service but we have more strict storage limits than what we will have when the service is generally available.
-Specifically, we are setting the following limits: **25MB max storage and 5MB max file size**.
+> mean?
+Users are able to freely use this service but we have more strict
+> storage limits compared to when it is generally available.
+Specifically, we
+> are setting the following limits: **25MB max storage and 5MB max file size**.

 # Features

-- Terminal workflow
+- Terminal workflows
 - No client-side installation required to fully manage static sites
 - Distinct static sites as projects
 - Unlimited projects, created instantly upon upload